canonical/lxd/README.md

     sudo apt-get update
     sudo apt-get install golang

+In order to be able to extract images and create containers, a few more dependencies are xz, tar, and setfacl:

+    sudo apt-get install xz-utils tar acl

 ### Building the tools

 LXD consists of two binaries, a client called `lxc` and a server called `lxd`.